Practices and Policies

 Accommodations can be reviewed or restructured.
 The employee or the employee’s supervisor should contact ADA and Accessibility Services.

-It is the responsibility of the sponsoring entity to arrange and fund sign language interpreting for activities, programs, events, conferences, etc. A listing of sign language interpreters is available.
+It is the responsibility of the sponsoring entity to arrange and fund sign language interpreting for activities, programs, events, conferences, etc. A short list of sign language interpreters is available.
+A complete list of sign language interpreters is also available.
 When planning events, it is suggested that the sponsoring entity appropriate funding to cover the communication accessibility expenses.

 As a general guideline, a minimum of two interpreters is necessary for an event/session that exceeds two hours in length.
 The following factors should be considered and discussed with the interpreter when scheduling: